The Importance of HR Digital Technology in Managing Natural Disasters | Coronavirus

 The Importance of HR Digital Technology in Managing Natural Disasters – i.e. Coronavirus

-Published by Mr. Steve Bradley, Vice President & Global HCM Solution Director, Birlasoft
+Published by Mr. Steve Bradley, Former Vice President & Global HCM Solution Director, Birlasoft

 Thinking digitally is the pivotal step in leveraging technology and foremost approach in addressing HR issues.
 The reason for this is that, over the long run, it is far less expensive and more reliable than non-technology approaches.
 It is also necessary in many cases and the only effective option.